 Parashat Noah has been taken by our sages as the beginning of human legislation.
 In fact, the Talmud offers two different derivations of “Noachide Law”—laws which are meant to be binding on all human beings.
 Noachide Law is “natural law”, the sort of rules that are required for human beings to live together in peace.
 Hints of such law are provided by the Covenant of Noah, in which God promises physical stability to allow human beings to fulfill their destinies.

-But despite the Talmud’s derivation of law to Noah, our parashah doesn’t mention law per se.
+But despite the Talmud’s attribution of law to Noah, our parashah doesn’t mention law per se.
 Instead, Noah is given two very fundamental rules:

 Every creature that lives shall be yours to eat; as with the green grasses, I give you all these.
 You must not, however, eat flesh with its life-blood in it.